Alvarez-P/typescript-design-patterns/README.md

 * Factory

-Creational design pattern that provides a way to create objects without specifying the exact class of object that will be created.
+Provides a way to create objects without specifying the exact class of object that will be created.
 It defines an interface for creating objects, and lets subclasses decide which class to instantiate.

 <p align="center">
   <img src="./assets/images/umls/factory.png" width="350">